List of Lucchese crime family mobsters: Michael Capra

 Michael "Mikey Cap" Capra is a made member in the Bronx faction and a former acting captain.
 In 1994, Capra along with Genovese capo James Messera, Genovese soldier Ernest Muscarella, Lucchese soldier Peter "Jacko" Vario, Lucchese soldier Michael Labarbara Jr. and others came under a corruption investigation for their involvement during the 1980s of the Mason Tenders District Council of Laborers International Union.
 In 1995, Capra was identified as an acting capo in the Lucchese family during a trial of capo Joseph Giampa and his crew members.

-Joseph Caridi

-Joseph "Joe C." Caridi (born 1949), is a former acting underboss, and Consigliere in the family.
-He resides in East Northport.
-He was nicknamed by the media the "Tony Soprano of Long Island" for running his crew from "Sinderella" a strip club in Brentwood similar to the "Bada Bing!" in the TV crime drama The Sopranos.
-In the early 2000s, he worked closely with former acting boss Louis Daidone and was picked up in wiretaps discussing loan sharking, extortion and drug dealing with Daidone and other Brooklyn faction mobsters.

-On November 14, 2002, the Suffolk county police arrested Caridi who was listed as the underboss along with Aniello "Neil" Colello, Ronald Galiano, Milton Bialostok, John Cerrella, Vincent Mancione, Carmelo Profeta, Vincent Salanardi and other wiseguys, who were charged with enterprise corruption.
-The charges included loan-sharking, gambling, construction payoffs, restaurant extortion and other profit-skimming operation that stretched from Suffolk County to the Bronx.
-In December 2002, Caridi, along with capo John Cerrella and others, was indicted on extortion charges.
-Caridi's crew took control of the Hudson & McCoy Fish House restaurant in Freeport, Long Island, after the owner asked him for help.
-The owner's partner, Lewis Kasman, a Gambino crime family associate, had been stealing money from the restaurant.
-Caridi's crew successfully removed Lewis and started stealing up to $10,000 per night from the restaurant.
-He also forced the owner to buy his Italian bread from a Colombo crime family soldier.
-After the indictment soldier Vincent Salanardi began cooperating with the government while he continued to collect gambling debts.
-On March 23, 2003, Caridi pleaded guilty to extortion, to federal tax evasion and to running a sports betting operation from his home in East Northport.
-As part of this federal plea agreement, the State of New York dropped its November 2002 charges.
-On November 27, 2009, Caridi was released from prison.

 Vincent Casablanca

 Vincent "Vinny" Casablanca (1967) is a soldier operating from the Bronx.
 In August 2016, Casablanca was indicted along with 45 other mobsters from the Genovese, Gambino, Lucchese, Bonanno, and Philadelphia crime families; he was charged with conspiracy to extort and contraband cigarettes.
 On October 30, 2018, he was released from prison.